LitzN/KetoMeals/README.md

  1. When running the edit and add recipe pages through the html validator, I got an error with a materialize component.
 The dropdown selector menu for the field "meal type" is causing the error: "Bad value true for attribute readonly on element input".
 The readonly attribute is added automatically to the component.
+ 2. When a user has added a recipe as a favourite, if the recipe is deleted by the owner or admin, it still displays the favourite box for the recipe but without the relevant details.
+When the user tries to remove the empty favourited recipe, the site throws an error as it cannot extract the ObjectId it needs to remove from favourites.

  ## __Deployment__
 The project was created on Gitpod and pushed to Github after each major change.
 The master branch was used as a source for deployment on Heroku.
 The development version is the same as the deployed version.